rust-lang/book/second-edition/nostarch/chapter07.md

 (public) or not (private).
 Here’s an overview of how modules work:

 * The `mod` keyword declares a new module.
-Code within the module appears either immediately following this declaration within curly braces or in another file.
+Code within the module appears either immediately following this declaration within curly brackets or in another file.
 * By default, functions, types, constants, and modules are private.
 The `pub` keyword makes an item public and therefore visible outside its namespace.